 Independence and Transparency at the Aspen Institute

-- The Aspen Institute is transparent about our funding.
-We disclose all donations and identify each corporate, foundation and government donor in our annual reports, on our website, and to anyone who asks.
+- The Aspen Institute is transparent about its finances, including its sources of funding.
+We disclose all donations and identify corporate, foundation and government donors and sponsors in our annual reports, on our website, and upon request.

 - The Aspen Institute retains editorial control of all of our publications and events.
 We have the final say over what gets published, what topics are covered, and who speaks at any of our convenings.

-- The Aspen Institute is a nonpartisan educational organization, which operates independently of the positions and views of our funders.
-We do not engage in any activity that would require registration under the Lobbying Disclosure Act of 1995, and do not engage staff or contractors as “lobbyists” as defined by the Act.
-With respect to foreign funding, the Institute will not seek to influence any agency or official of the US government or the US public regarding US policy or the policies or relations of a foreign country.
-Similarly, the Institute will not act, directly or indirectly, as an agent, representative, or in any other capacity at the order, request, or under the direction or control of any government or political entity.
+- The Aspen Institute is a values-based, nonpartisan organization, which operates independently of the positions and views of our funders.
+We do not engage in electoral politics or any activity that would require registration under the Lobbying Disclosure Act of 1995, and do not engage staff or contractors as “lobbyists” as defined by the Act.

 Funding, Tax Documents and Audited Financial Statements